-You heard me, right folks, I edit on a vertical screen and yes it’s as crazy as it sounds.
+I edit on a vertical screen, and yes, it’s as crazy as it sounds.
 However, for a portrait photographer like myself, it has been a game-changer.
 I generally take most of my images vertically, so it only made sense that I start editing vertically.
-Here’s why it’s really enhanced my workflow.
+Here’s how it’s really enhanced my workflow.

 My secret weapon